julien6387/supvisors/docs/special.rst

 running on a node that has crashed, in accordance with the default ``starting_strategy`` set in the :ref:`supvisors_section` and with the ``address_list`` program rules set in the :ref:`rules_file`.

 This option can be also used to stop or restart the whole application after a process crash.
+Indeed, it may happen that some applications cannot survive if one of their programs is just restarted.

 Possible values are:

     * ``CONTINUE``: Skip the failure.
 The application keeps running.
-    * ``RESTART_PROCESS``: Restart the process.
+    * ``RESTART_PROCESS``: Restart the lost process on another node.
     * ``STOP_APPLICATION``: Stop the application.
     * ``RESTART_APPLICATION``: Restart the application.